TheanRuXin/ALL-2-Sales-and-Inventory-management/README.md

 ## Usage
 ### For Manager:
 1. Login as Manager with username "trackwise" and Password "trackwise123".
-2. Search the available cars and select your desired vehicle.
-3. Book a car by specifying the rental dates.
-4. View your booking and history in the profile section.
+2. Navigate to Register new user and register account for admin and cashier.
+3. View Sales and Inventory report.

+### For Admin:
+1. Login
+2. Login to the admin panel.
+3. Register New Product.
+Add Image
+4. Manage the product details and image if any.

-### For Agency:
+### For Cashier:
-1. Sign Up and Log In
+1. Login
-2. Log In to the admin panel.
+2. Log In to the cashier panel.
-2. Add or update car details, including model, price, and availability.
-3. Manage car details, customer bookings, ratings and reviews, promotions and history.
+2. Process the sale, choose product and add quantity.
+3. Make Payement.

 ## Technologies Used
 - Backend: Python
 - Frontend: Tkinter